cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 fees = ceil(gas * gasPrices)
 ```

 The `gas` is dependent on the transaction.
 Different transaction require different amount of `gas`.
 The `gas` amount for a transaction is calculated as it is being processed, but there is a way to estimate it beforehand by using the `auto` value for the `gas` flag.
 Of course, this only gives an estimate.
 You can adjust this estimate with the flag `--gas-adjustment` (default `1.0`) if you want to be sure you provide enough `gas` for the transaction.
+For the remainder of this tutorial, we will use a `--gas-adjustment` of `1.5`.

 The `gasPrice` is the price of each unit of `gas`.
 Each validator sets a `min-gas-price` value, and will only include transactions that have a `gasPrice` greater than their `min-gas-price`.